UK Ready To Walk Away Without fundamental Change From EU - UrduPoint

 At their Brussels summit, EU leaders demanded Britain compromise on fair trade rules to unblock the stalled post-Brexit talks.

-German Chancellor Angela Merkel said on Thursday both sides should cede ground to break open the stalled talks.

-Chief negotiator Michel Barnier also proposed the meetings in London next week and the EU confirmed he had planned to head to the British capital to intensify negotiations from Monday.
+Chief negotiator Michel Barnier also proposed the meetings in London next week and the EU confirmed it would be in the British capital to intensify negotiations from Monday.

-However, UK negotiator David Frost spoke to Barnier to underline there was "no basis for negotiations in London as of Monday" in light of Johnson's declaration, a spokesman at 10 Downing Street said.
+German Chancellor Angela Merkel said on Thursday both sides should compromise to break open the stalled talks.

+But Johnson's spokesman indicated there was "no point" in Barnier coming as things stand.

+"It's over to the EU now," he said, demanding Barnier only visit if the EU is willing to negotiate "on the basis of legal texts in an accelerated way without the UK being required to make all the moves".

 The insistence of France and other northern EU fishing nations on maintaining access to British waters has been one major hurdle in the talks so far.